cjmet/AhMediaPlayer/README.md

   - [ ] Search and Filter functionality GUI
   - [ ] Add Automatic Playlists based on Meta Data GUI
 - [ ] Consolidate a single log-file reader that sends data to both the log-viewer and message queue.
+- [ ] Handling of completely unplayable fubar mp3 files that aren't even mp3 files?
+Right now they just don't play, and stop the playlist until you continue to the next song.

 * ### Common Library